 Invest in education.
 The greatest investment we can make is in our children’s education.
 No school should lack the resources needed to provide every student with meaningful opportunities to grow and activities to thrive.
 More than one in five children are living in poverty, and we have not been able to close the achievement gap between many of these students and their counterparts in other schools.
 Unfortunately, our highest needs students too often have the fewest resources.
 We must strive to provide universal access to quality education from pre-K to college, and we must recognize that the investment we make in early-childhood education has strong returns as these students graduate from high school and college and join our economy.

 Invest in clean energy.
 In just the past few years, we have witnessed incredible advances in renewable energy, especially solar and wind.
 Now is the time to transition from the energy sources of the past to a more local, clean energy of the future.
-We should increase our investment in renewable energy research to improve efficiency, develop energy storage, minimize foreign entanglements, and create clean energy jobs here at home.
+We should increase our investment in renewable energy research to improve efficiency, develop energy storage, and create clean new energy jobs here in Delaware.

 Guarantee paid family leave and affordable childcare.
 The United States is the only developed country that does not provide paid family leave.
+As a new father, I cherish the time that my wife and I are able to spend with our newborn, and believe that all parents should have the same opportunity to enjoy their child's first few weeks at home.
 Not only is it a disgrace that we force so many new parents to return to work right after welcoming a new child into their family, it is bad public policy.
 We know that the first few months after birth are critical to a child’s long-term development.
-Therefore, Congress should pass the FAMILY Act and ensure parents receive 12 weeks of paid time-off to spend with their newborns.
-Furthermore, we should prioritize investments in early childhood education and do a better job of providing quality, affordable childcare to support the needs of families.
+We should prioritize investments in early childhood education and do a better job of providing quality, affordable childcare to support the needs of families.

 Strengthen and improve the Affordable Care Act.
 The Affordable Care Act has insured millions of Americans while providing protections from insurance companies and coverage for pre-existing conditions.
 However, healthcare costs continue to rise, hurting middle-class families and small businesses most.
 The answer is not another wasted effort to repeal the law, but a real, bi-partisan effort by Congress to improve the law by continuing to expand coverage, remove barriers to business growth and expansion, make plans more affordable, and focus on preventative care and health outcomes.